Utkarsh1244p/E-Commercial-Site/README.md

 img Folder consist all images, svg's and logos used in site

-Your site is live at https://utkarsh1244p.github.io/E-Commercial-Site/
+You can visit my site live at https://utkarsh1244p.github.io/E-Commercial-Site/